-A recent study1 shows that, in the United States, approximately 100,000 deaths each year can be attributed to excess salt intake.
+A recent study shows that, in the United States, approximately 100,000 deaths each year can be attributed to excess salt intake.

 We don’t just eat to live, we get pleasure from eating.
 The savory foods that we enjoy have a balanced, rounded flavor.
 Often this satisfying taste is due to the fat and salt content of the food.
 Adding monosodium glutamate (MSG) to recipes is a way to reduce sodium in foods, and reduce fat in foods, that still taste satisfying.

-Replacing table salt with MSG reduces the sodium content of recipes by up to 40% with no loss in palatability, as gram-for-gram glutamate contains only one third of the amount of sodium.
+Reducing table salt by using MSG reduces the sodium content of recipes by up to 40% with no loss in palatability, as gram-for-gram MSG has two-thirds less sodium than table salt.